PNg-HA/Swarm_Learning/README.md

-# Instruction to setup an example in HPE Swarm Learning:
+# Instruction to setup an example in HPE Swarm Learning
+## Introduction
+This is my research in school (NCKH).
+HPE Swarm learning is a decentralized machine learning solution that uses edge computing and blockchain technology to enable peer-to-peer collaboration.
+Detail about swarm learning: https://github.com/HewlettPackard/swarm-learning

+## Setup
+### Download HPE APLS
 ![image](https://github.com/PNg-HA/Swarm_Learning/assets/93396414/e8875386-aff7-4a75-9760-7e13cb3c38c8)